ebassi/2017-guadec/continuous.rst

 .. image:: images/bad-project.jpg

 .. note::
-   Shipping broken stuff is bad for users, because they will end up with a broken tool that does not help them achieve their goal.
+   Shipping broken stuff is bad for users, because they will end up with a broken tool that does not help them achieve their goal, and if they can't do the things they set out doing, they will not use what we create.

-   Shipping broken stuff is bad for maintainers, because people will file bugs, and maintainers get to fix them.
+   Shipping broken stuff is bad for maintainers, because people will file bugs, and maintainers get to fix them, and the time you spend tracking down and fixing bugs prevents you from writing features, which are cool and rewarding for the time you put into your project.

-   Shipping broken stuff is bad for downstream packagers and OSVs, because they will be placed in the position of not being able to build the bad software you just released, and will file bugs.
+   Shipping broken stuff is bad for downstream packagers and OSVs, because they will be placed in the position of not being able to integrate the bad software you just released, and will file bugs — and while you can trick people with "it works for me" for a while, you can't do that forever.

 ----